We’re here for you

 what are consultations?

 A full consultation with an herbalist is for people seeking to do deeper work on their health and truly work to achieve long-last changes in their life.
-You must be willing and interested in making changes to your diet and lifestyle, and not just be looking for herbs to be a ‘fix’ to your problems, but to act as allies in the bigger picture.
+You must be willing and interested in making changes to your diet and lifestyle, and not just be looking for herbs to be a ‘quick fix’ to your problems.

-They are an on-going relationship between you and your practitioner, who will act as your guide as you navigate your own health journey; helping you to find the herbs and other healing modalities that best fit you and your health picture.
+The consultation process is an on-going relationship between you and your practitioner, who will act as your guide as you navigate your own health journey.
+They will assist in helping you find healing modalities that best fit you and your health journey.

 What should I expect from my first session?

-The initial consultation will be anywhere from an hour to two hours, during which time we will go in-depth into your health history so that we can gain a clear picture of where you are in your health journey.
+The initial consultation can range anywhere between an hour to two hours, during which time we will go in-depth into your health history so that we can gain a clear picture of where you are in your health journey.
 We will discuss the goals you wish to achieve in terms of your health, and develop a plan on how to reach them.